quyet-pc/dimensional-data-model/README.md

       |Maintenance|Easier to maintain with fewer tables|More challenging maintenance due to normalization|Maintenance may involve updates across multiple star schemas|
       |Storage Space|May require more storage space|Can save storage space through normalization|Storage space can vary based on the structure of individual star schemas|
       |Flexibility|More rigid, but efficient for specific use cases|Offers flexibility with normalized dimensions|Flexible, accommodating diverse business requirements|

+   - In practical terms, companies utilize a range of business processes, with the Constellation Schema being a frequently employed tool for business intelligence.
+Below, I provide details about the Constellation Schema, but for simplicity, I refer to it as the Star Schema (Constellation Schema based on Star Schema)

 # 3. Component of Star Schema
+   First, we need understand facts

    - Fact Table
      + Definition
+       The fact table in each star schema holds quantitative data specific to the corresponding business process.
+It serves as the central repository for measurable metrics
      + Properties
      + Type of fact table